Airports in Pakistan

 Chilas Airport

 In Diamr, Gilgit-Baltistan, Pakistan, there is a small airport named Chilas Airport.
-The height of the field is 4,146 feet.
-Other airports in the area include those in Gilgit, Muzaffarabad, Skardu, Mansehra, and Abbottabad.
+The airport’s height is comparable to that of Gilgit, Skardu, Mansehra, and Abbottabad, all nearby airports.

 British Raj built Chilas Airport in 1927.
 Frontier Works Organization (FWO) further developed it to aid in making the Karakoram Highway after independence.
 In the 1960s and 1970s, the Pakistan Air Force used the airstrip as a base for C-130 aircraft operations.